rail-pay/rail/README.md

 * `client`: Rail client
 * `subgraph`: [TheGraph](https://thegraph.com/) subgraph for Rail smart contracts
 * `join-server`: Base implementation of a HTTP server for requiring Rail beneciaries to fulfil certain requirements in order to join the Rail contract
-* `default-join-server`: Simple HTTP server that adds members who know a secret password, and gives them publish rights to the Vault's streams.
+* `default-join-server`: Simple HTTP server that adds beneficiaries who know a secret password, and gives them publish rights to the Vault's streams.
 Hosted by the Vault DAO at
   * TODO: does this play a role in Rail?

 ## Development